Persecution of homosexuals in Nazi Germany: Prisons

 Most men who were persecuted for homosexuality were convicted in the civil legal system and imprisoned.
 In Germany, it had long been the practice to isolate homosexual prisoners in individual cells but because of the vast increase in arrests, this proved to be impractical.
 In addition, the economic exploitation of prisoner labor meant many prisoners were held in labor camps and housed in barracks.
 While some officials built tiny, one-man cells to keep homosexual prisoners isolated, other officials distributed homosexuals among the general prison population and encouraged "brutal homophobia" to isolate homosexuals.
 Homosexual prisoners did not have to wear a badge but could be identified by red underlining on their name tags.

 Before 1933 prison sex had been common but its prevention and punishment became much more important under Nazi rule.
 Any prisoner who tried to initiate a same-sex relationship, even if it did not result in any physical contact, could expect harsh punishment.
 The wardens relied on informers among the inmates to deter same-sex activity.
 Despite facing discrimination, however, homosexual prisoners were much better off in the prisons than in concentration camps.

 Castration

 In June 1935 the Sterilization Law was amended to allow individual convicted criminals to be "voluntarily" sterilized to eliminate their "degenerate sex drive".
 During the Nazi era, the regime considered extending the policy of involuntary castration that was previously applied to child molesters and other sex offenders to homosexuals but such a law was never passed.
 In 1943 Gestapo chief Ernst Kaltenbrunner advocated for a law for involuntary castration of homosexuals and sex offenders but withdrew this request because he believed the Gestapo could ensure castrations were carried out where it desired.

-Although the fiction of voluntary castration was maintained, some homosexuals were subject to severe pressure and coercion to agree to castration.
-There was no age limit; some boys as young as 16 were castrated.
-Those who agreed to castration were exempted from being transferred to a concentration camp after completing their legal sentence, a threat which was leveraged to encourage men to "volunteer" for the procedure.
-An estimated 400 to 800 men were castrated in this manner.
+Although the fiction of voluntary castration was maintained, some homosexuals were subject to severe pressure and coercion—including the threat of imprisonment in a concentration camp—to agree to castration.
+An estimated 400 to 800 men and boys—some as young as 16 years—were castrated in this manner.